federueda/ASW/README.md

 Variables are Immutable.
 The immutable nature of variables in a functional programming language benefits in the form of preserving the state throughout the execution of a program.
 See example in the [code](/master/src/dsl_rev2.py#L7).

-- Side effects free functions:OK
+- Side effects free functions:

-Pure functions have two important properties, they: Always produce the same output with the same arguments disregard of other factors.
-This property is also known as immutability AND Are deterministic.
-Pure functions either give some output or modify any argument or global variables i.e. they have no side-effects.
-Because pure functions have no side-effects or hidden I/O, programs built using functional programming are easy to debug.
-Moreover, pure functions make writing concurrent applications easier.
+Pure functions always produce the same output with the same arguments disregard of other factors and they are also deterministic.
+You can see a side effects free functions example in the [code](/master/src/dsl_rev2.py#L72).

 - The use of higher order functions:

 Functions in the functional programming style are treated as variables.
-Hence, they are first-class functions.
 These first-class functions are allowed to be passed to other functions as parameters or returned from functions or stored in data structures.
 A higher-order function is a function that takes other functions as arguments and/or returns functions.
-First-Class functions can be higher-order functions in functional programming languages.
+You can see an example in the [code](/master/src/dsl_rev2.py#L86).

+- Use clojures / anonymous functions:

+They are not defined as standard function, is not bound to an identifier and they are used once.
+You can see an example in the [code](/master/src/dsl_rev2.py#L34).

-- Functions as parameters and return values: Averiguar en Material
+- Functions as parameters and return values: You can see an example in the [code](/master/src/dsl_rev2.py#L66).

-- Use clojures / anonymous functions: lmba buscar referencia

-Pointer:
-.py#L20